 Public school and private school students will be proctored as arranged by their sponsor school.
 The date, time and location for the final exam will be selected by the sponsor school and will (unless you are notified otherwise) correspond to the exam dates listed in the Dates & Deadlines guide.
 Alternative exam arrangements must be approved by the sponsor school (different time, location, proctor, etc.).
+Students may find information regarding final exam arrangements for their school by accessing the Final Exam Student Glossary.
+Please note that this information is self-reported by each school and the most accurate source of information regarding final exam dates/time/locations is the student's sponsoring school.
 Students should contact their sponsor schools upon enrollment in the case that there any concerns about the scheduled exam dates.

 Alternatively, a home school student or their parent/guardian may contact a local public or private school to request a seat during their proctored exams.
 If a school is willing to accommodate the request, the student will take their final exam on the date and time provided by the school.

 The End-of-Course Examination Program (EOCEP) is state-mandated and requires students completing the following VirtualSC courses to take the final EOCEP exam, which counts as 20% of the student’s final grade:

 English 1 Honors*